-Bulgaria: CEZ Denies Allegations of Exporting Profits7.
-March 2014. / SEE Energy News
+Bulgaria: CEZ Denies Allegations of Exporting Profits, SEE Energy News

 Czech utility CEZ, which supplies power to over 2 million households and companies in western Bulgaria, denies the allegations that it has excess profits and exports them abroad.

 In an interview for a Bulgarian-language news agency, CEZ Bulgaria’s chairman and regional manager, Petr Dokladal, said that the profits from the past nine years had been invested in the electricity grid and for the payment of taxes and fees.